biojava/biojava.github.io/_wikis/BioJava:Download_1.6.md

 A complete download is available as the [biojava-all.jar](http://www.biojava.org/download/bj16/all/biojava-1.6-all.jar) file (18Mb).
 The file contains all binaries, required jars, docs, source, test, demos and apps as gzipped tar files.
+For some browsers, right click and select "Save Link As".

 BioJava binaries
 ----------------

 A binary distribution is available as [biojava.jar](http://www.biojava.org/download/bj16/bin/biojava.jar) file (3.3Mb).
+For some browsers, right click and select "Save Link As".

 ### Support libraries